mentainha/m3o/README.md

 ## Quick Start

-Grab your API token from the dashboard and try out helloworld and export it as
+Grab your API token from the dashboard and try out helloworld and export it

 ```
-M3O_API_TOKEN=xxxxxxx
+export M3O_API_TOKEN=xxxxxxx
 ```

 ### Curl